schmidt1024/Blank/README.md

 # [BL4NK 5](http://blank.vc)

-Light, powerful and free template for Joomla! for faster and easier web development.
+Light, powerful and free template for Joomla!™ for faster and easier web development.

 ## How to use